ManageXR/mxr-unity-sdk/README.md

    Add `"com.mxr.unity.sdk" : "https://github.com/managexr/mxr-unity-sdk.git#upm"` under the `dependencies` object

 1. Setup MXR files for Unity Editor testing.
-   - Go to `Library/PackageCache/com.mxr.unity.sdk@x.x.x/` directory in your Unity project.
-   - Extract the `Files/` directory at the root of your Unity project.
+   - Go to `Library/PackageCache/com.mxr.unity.sdk@x.x.x/` directory in your Unity project and extract `Files.zip` to the root of your Unity project.
 Your project structure should then look like this:
 ```
       <Unity Project Directory>
       └── Assets